-What a better way to honor our veterans, military service persons and fallen heroes this Memorial Day than to take a tour of all the great veteran and war memorials in Kansas City, KS and Wyandotte County?
+What a better way to honor our veterans, military service persons and fallen heroes than to take a tour of all the great veteran and war memorials in Kansas City, KS and Wyandotte County?
 Whether or not you have friends or family in the service, have served yourself, are an avid history buff, or just appreciate what it means to be an American, there is always value in taking the time to pay tribute to the sacrifices that were made for our country.

 Start at the entrance of Wyandotte County Lake, where the Korean-Vietnam War Memorial can be found.
 This memorial was the nation’s first dual-war memorial, and is dedicated to veterans of both the Korean and Vietnam conflicts.
 The marble memorial with two life-size bronze statues was formally dedicated on Veterans Day in 1988.
 Continue your tour with a scenic drive around the lake, and then head southwest to the Wyandotte County Historical Museum.